devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

          version: ${{ github.event.inputs.version }}
    ```

 1. Set that this job runs under the **production** GitHub environment definition.
-This makes it so the environment secrets are used and therefore it will deploy to your production CloudFront distribution instead of your staging one.
+This makes it so the environment secrets are used, and therefore it will deploy to your production CloudFront distribution instead of your staging one.

    ```yml
    environment: